a0s21en5/Angular-Bootcamp/Day 5 - Angular CLI & Important Commands.md

 ng new <app-name>
 ```

-Replace <app-name> with the desired name of your application.
+Replace "app-name" with the desired name of your application.

 ## Generating Components, Services, and more